xave-finance/amm-v1/Deployment.md

 ### Kovan deployment

 0. Update .env for the assimilators & curves that you wish to deploy
+1. Update USDC address to kovan address in Zap.sol
-1. Run the deployment scripts, non localhost deployment will automatically get the usdc assimilator address from `./scripts/config/usdcassimilator/[network].json`
+2. Run the deployment scripts, non localhost deployment will automatically get the usdc assimilator address from `./scripts/config/usdcassimilator/[network].json`
 ```
 yarn deploy:kovan:1
 yarn deploy:kovan:assimilators